538 Main Street

 The Huntington Beach Art Center (HBAC) is a community arts and cultural center serving Huntington Beach and the Southern California region.
 The Center presents the works of artists producing in all media.
 Through exhibitions, performances, film/video screenings, lectures, and educational programming, the HBAC serves to advance public awareness and understanding of cultural, historic, and contemporary perspectives.
 The HBAC creates opportunities for local, regional and national artists and the community to share in a climate of experimentation, education, and experience.

 The HBAC is a public/private partnership with the City of Huntington Beach and the Huntington Beach Art Center Foundation, a non-profit private corporation.
 The HBAC is operated through the City of Huntington Beach Community Services Department, Cultural Services Division.
 Founded in 1989, the Art Center Foundation was created to raise funds for the HBAC construction and program endowment.
 Through 2002, the Foundation produced the annual Summer Classic Equestrian event as their primary fundraiser.
-They continue to raise funds through events such as the Brunch for the Arts and Dining en Plein Air.
+They continue to raise funds through events such as the Surf City Arts Fest.
 The Art Center Foundation has successfully generated over $2 million for the HBAC's renovation, programs, and operations.

 |Director's Circle Membership||$1,000.00|